 If you’re wondering what to pack for Tulum, look no further.

-I have visited Tulum several times while I was living in Mexico City and I have lots of tips about the best things to do in Tulum.
+I have visited Tulum several times while I was living in Mexico City and I have lots of tips about the best things to do in Tulum and be sure to check out the best beach clubs in Tulum, too.
 I have taken a million photos of the beauty of Tulum.
 I have done day trips to explore more of the things to do in the Riviera Maya.

 And most importantly of all, I have finally figured out the right things to pack for Tulum regardless of the time of year.

 If you are planning a trip to Cancun, don’t miss out on my tips for the best things to do in Cancun.

 Tulum is located along Mexico’s Caribbean coastline.
 You can expect turquoise waters, white-sand beaches, and oppressive humidity most months of the year.

 If you are looking for nice warm weather, as little rain as possible, and lower levels of humidity, the best time of year to visit Tulum is between November and March.